Giuseppe Garibaldi: Election of Pope Pius IX, 1846

 The fate of his homeland continued to concern Garibaldi.
 The election of Pope Pius IX in 1846 caused a sensation among Italian patriots, both at home and in exile.
 Pius's initial reforms seemed to identify him as the liberal pope called for by Vincenzo Gioberti, who went on to lead the unification of Italy.
 When news of these reforms reached Montevideo, Garibaldi wrote to the Pope:

 Mazzini, from exile, also applauded the early reforms of Pius IX.
 In 1847, Garibaldi offered the apostolic nuncio at Rio de Janeiro, Bedini, the service of his Italian Legion for the liberation of the peninsula.
-Then news of an outbreak of revolution in Palermo in January 1848 and revolutionary agitation elsewhere in Italy, encouraged Garibaldi to lead approximately 60 members of his legion home.
+Then news of the outbreak of the Sicilian revolution of 1848 in January and revolutionary agitation elsewhere in Italy, encouraged Garibaldi to lead approximately 60 members of his legion home.